josephschmitt/sub-gif-gen/README.md

   directory for videos.
 Defaults to `.mkv,.mp4`.

 Use the `--` flag to denote the end of the options and then pass the directory to output your gifs.
-The gifs will be output in a directory named by input file.
-The gifs are named the same as the mkv source file plus the star-time in miliseconds of the clip.
+The gifs will be output to a directory of the same name as the input file.
+The gifs are named the same as the input source file, plus the start-time in miliseconds of the clip.